Optimizing Siri on HomePod in Far‑Field Settings

 The multichannel far-field signal model can be written in the frequency domain as:

-The aim of the multichannel signal processing system is to extract one of the speech sources in s by removing echo, reverberation, noise, and competing talkers to improve intelligibility.
-Figure 1 shows an overview of our system.
+The aim of the multichannel signal processing system is to extract one of the speech sources in s

 Due to the close proximity of the loudspeakers to the microphones on HomePod, the playback signal can be significantly louder than a user’s voice command at the microphone positions, especially when the user moves away from the device.
 In fact, the echo signals may be 30-40 dB louder than the far-field speech signals, resulting in the trigger phrase being undetectable on the microphones during loud music playback.
 Siri on HomePod implements the Multichannel Echo Cancellation (MCEC) algorithm, which uses a set of linear adaptive filters to model the multiple acoustic paths between the loudspeakers and the microphones to cancel the acoustic coupling.
 Two problems limit the MCEC from completely removing the device’s own playback signal from the microphones in practice: